-This report documents the demonstration of transportation conformity of the 2021-2024 Transportation Improvement Program (TIP) and the amended Maximize 2045, the long-range transportation plan for the Baltimore region (Plan), to address conformity to the 8-hour ozone National Ambient Air Quality Standard (NAAQS).
+This report documents the demonstration of transportation conformity of the 2022-2025 Transportation Improvement Program (TIP) and the amended Maximize 2045, the long-range transportation plan for the Baltimore region (Plan), to address conformity to the 8-hour ozone National Ambient Air Quality Standard (NAAQS).
 Under the CAAA of 1990, areas designated as nonattainment for a NAAQS are required to review their current transportation plans and programs to ensure conformity with the applicable state air quality implementation plan.
 Since the passage of the CAAA, U. S. Environmental Protection Agency (EPA) released a final rule on November 24, 1993 outlining methods for nonattainment areas to conduct conformity analyses of plans and programs.
 EPA has amended the final rule (Conformity Rule) on a number of occasions, with the most recent occurring in April 2012.

 The conformity analysis documented here was conducted through a quantitative and qualitative review of the projects in the Plan and TIP.
 The conformity determination process ensures that long-range transportation plans and short-term programs contribute to air quality improvement objectives delineated in the State Implementation Plan.
-In determining conformity, MPO officials estimate the future emissions produced by the planned transportation system.
+In determining conformity, staff at the Maryland Department of the Environment (MDE) and the Baltimore Metropolitan Council (BMC) estimate the future emissions produced by the planned transportation system.
 These emission projections are then compared with the emission levels established in the State Implementation Plan.

-This conformity determination is undertaken by the Baltimore Regional Transportation Board (BRTB), in its capacity as the Metropolitan Planning Organization for the Baltimore metropolitan area.
+This conformity determination is undertaken by the Baltimore Regional Transportation Board (BRTB), in its capacity as the Metropolitan Planning Organization (MPO) for the Baltimore metropolitan area.
 The BRTB, assisted by the Baltimore Metropolitan Council and in conjunction with the Maryland Departments of the Environment and Transportation, conducted a comprehensive analysis of conformity of the Plan and the TIP for the Baltimore region.
 The approach used for this conformity determination was developed in concert with the Conformity Rule.